groundlight/edge-endpoint/CONFIGURE-DETECTORS.md

 ### `detectors`

-This section is where you define detectors to be configured, along with the edge inference config to use for each of them.
+This section is where you define your detectors, along with the edge inference config to use for each of them.
 The structure looks like:
 ```
+detectors:
     - detector_id: "det_abc"
         edge_inference_config: "default"
     - detector_id: "det_xyz"
         edge_inference_config: "no-cloud"
 ```
-You'll add a new entry for each detector that you want to configure.
-Remember that inference configs can be applied to as many detectors as you'd like, so if you want multiple detectors to have the same configuration, just associate them with the same edge inference config.
+Add a new entry for each detector that you want to configure.
+Remember that inference configs can be applied to as many detectors as you'd like, so if you want multiple detectors to have the same configuration, just assign them the same edge inference config.
 Make sure you don't have multiple entries for the same detector - in this case, the edge endpoint will error when starting up.

 ## Appendix: Edge Inference Parameters